kapouer/express-dom/README.md

 * request, response
   untampered express arguments
-  next(arg) can be called indirectly by returning `Promise.reject(arg)`

-A plugin can return a promise, however pay attention that `page.when(event, listener)` itself chain a listener;
+A plugin can return a promise if it needs to chain following plugins.

+The page object is an emitter with two interfaces: the standard, synchronous, `on`/`once` methods; and an asynchronous listener method `when`.
+Plugins can use `page.when('idle', function listener(cb) {})` method to ensure their listener is executed asynchronously with respect to other plugins.

-the last 'idle' listener being the internal handler that decides what to do with `settings.output`.
+The last 'idle' listener being the internal handler that decides what to do with `settings.output` as described above.

+In a future version, `page.idle` will simply be a promise.

 A few options are added to settings: